Post-traumatic stress disorder: Anthropology

 Cultural and medical anthropologists have questioned the validity of applying the diagnostic criteria of PTSD cross-culturally.

 Trauma (and resulting PTSD) is often experienced through the outermost limits of suffering, pain, and fear.
 The images and experiences relived through PTSD often defy easy description through language.
 Therefore, the translation of these experiences from one language to another is problematic, and the primarily Euro-American research on trauma is necessarily limited.
-The Sapir-Whorf hypothesis suggests that people perceive the world differently according to the language they speak: language and the world it exists within reflect on the perceptions of the speaker.

 For example, ethnopsychology studies in Nepal have found that cultural idioms and concepts related to trauma often do not translate to western terminologies: piDaa is a term that may align to trauma/suffering, but also people who suffer from piDaa are considered paagal (mad) and are subject to negative social stigma, indicating the need for culturally appropriate and carefully tailored support interventions.
 More generally, different cultures remember traumatic experiences within different linguistic and cultural paradigms.
-As such, cultural and medical anthropologists have questioned the validity of applying the diagnostic criteria of PTSD cross-culturally, as defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-III), and constructed through the Euro-American paradigm of psychology.
+As such, cultural and medical anthropologists have questioned the validity of applying the diagnostic criteria of PTSD cross-culturally, as defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and constructed through the Euro-American paradigm of psychology.

 There remains a dearth of studies into the conceptual frameworks that surround trauma in non-Western cultures.
 There is little evidence to suggest therapeutic benefit in synthesizing local idioms of distress into a culturally constructed disorder of the post-Vietnam era, a practice anthropologist believe contributes to category fallacy.
 For many cultures, there is no single linguistic corollary to PTSD, psychological trauma being a multi-faceted concept with corresponding variances of expression.